Getting started with EDGY.

 Four elements only!

-EDGy is based on the FBS (Function – Behavior – Structure) -ontology.
+EDGY is based on the FBS (Function – Behavior – Structure) -ontology.

 The EDGY Four Base elements are: